hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 To mitigate these impacts, deployments can apply certificate chain optimization techniques, such as those described in {{Section 6.1 of ?PQ-RECOMMEND=I-D.reddy-uta-pqc-app}}, to minimize transmission overhead and improve handshake robustness.

-One implication of the design of this dual-algorithm negotiation mechanism is that the peer MUST honour any combination of algorithms from the `first_signature_algorithms` and `second_signature_algorithms` lists that the other peer chooses, even if it chooses the two largest or the two slowest algorithms.
+One implication of the design of this dual-algorithm negotiation mechanism is that the peer MUST honor any combination of algorithms from the `first_signature_algorithms` and `second_signature_algorithms` lists that the other peer chooses, even if it chooses the two largest or the two slowest algorithms.
 In constrained environments, it is important for TLS implementations to be configured with this in mind.

 #  Security Considerations